HL7/fhircast-docs/GOVERNANCE.md

 ### Implementers

-Implementers are those who have implemented the CDS Hooks API.
+Implementers are those who have implemented the FHIRcast specification.
 Such implementations can be done locally, in a test environment, or in a production system.

 ### The Community